-All scientific and calibration observations with ESO instruments are prepared as observing blocks (OBs) with the Phase 2 Proposal Preparation (P2PP) tool.
-The scheduling of these OBs is then done on-site with the broker of observing blocks (BOB) tool, and the P2PP in visitor mode or with the Observation Tool (OT) during the Service Mode (SM) observations.
-The P2PP has been heavily modified with respect to the previous versions to handle the survey operations.
+All scientific and calibration observations with ESO instruments (including VIRCAM) are prepared as observing blocks (OBs) with the web-based tool p2.
+The scheduling of these OBs is then done on-site with the broker of observing blocks (BOB) tool, and P2 in visitor mode or with the Observation Tool (OT) during the Service Mode (SM) observations.